Metric Analysis for Spatial Semantic Segmentation of Sound Scenes: Evaluation Metrics For S5

 \subsection{Classical SDR}

-In its most basic form, the SDR between a true and estimated signal, respectively denoted $s$ and $\hat{s}$, is defined as:
+In its most basic form, the SDR~\cite{LeRoux2019sisdr} between a target signal $s$ and its estimate $\hat{s}$ is defined as:

-In the context of source separation, it is customary to compute a permutation-invariant variant of the SDR~\cite{Vincent2006bss} as follows:
+In the context of source separation, it is customary to compute a permutation-invariant variant of the SDR as follows:

-where ($\hat{u}_1, \dots, \hat{u}_N$) is the set of estimated sources, and $*\hat{u}_i$ is the permuted estimated source with the highest similarity with~$u_i$, i.e., such that this set of permuted sources yields the highest possible total SDR according to Eq.~\eqref{eq:classicalSDR}.
-We refer to it as the \emph{classical} SDR.
+where ($\hat{s}_1, \dots, \hat{s}_N$) is the set of estimated sources, and $*\hat{s}_i$ is the permuted estimated source with the highest similarity with~$s_i$, i.e., such that this set of permuted sources yields the highest possible total SDR.
+We refer to \eqref{eq:SDR} as the SDR and to ~\eqref{eq:classicalSDR} as the \emph{classical} SDR.